 Even though you don’t have to sign any paperwork to set up a paperless direct debit, the same safeguards for your money are in place.
 Companies still have the same obligations to provide advance notice of their collection and the amount they’ll be collecting.
 Many companies opt to record calls as a means of verifying the direct debit sign-up process was legitimate.

-A Suits Me® Current Account offers many banking features including Direct Debits.
-Open a Suits Me® Account today within minutes and gain instant access to your account number and sort code, online banking facility and free mobile banking app to start managing your finances.
+A Suits Me® Account offers many banking-like features including Direct Debits.
+Open a Suits Me® Account today within minutes and gain instant access to your account number and sort code, online banking-like facility and free mobile app to start managing your finances.